ARTIST LIA CHAVEZ LENDS HER MIND TO SCIENCE

 “I don’t want science to become a prop,” Chavez says, “but it’s helping me better understand—and structure—creativity, and that’s exciting.”
 Dr. Luft and others say they’re standing by, eager to analyze the data as soon as Chavez gets it.

-This essay appeared in the November/ December 2016 Issue of The Future of Everything Magazine, a special magazine published by The Wall Street Journal.
+This essay appeared in the November/ December 2016 Issue of The Future of Everything Magazine, a special publication by The Wall Street Journal.

 MIRRORMIND: LIA CHAVEZ AND THE ARTISTIC PROCESS